Programme of study

 What are you involved with at York, and what are you interested in outside of your studies?

 It’s fair to say I wear many hats in the University!
 As well as my Panel membership, I am the Department Rep for Language & Linguistics, championing the student voice in academic representation.
-I have also had the privilege and pleasure of serving as President for Alcuin College’s Student Committee this year.
+I am also the Vice-President for Alcuin College’s Student Committee, having had the privilege and pleasure of serving as President in 2024.

 In my free time, I am a church bellringer, and a member of both the York Minster band and the York Colleges Guild (the University’s bellringing society).
 I have also been involved in Scouting since the age of 6, and am DofE rep for SAGGY (Scouts & Girl Guiding at York).
 I also enjoy cycling, following football (as an Arsenal fan), performing with the University’s Gilbert & Sullivan Society, and going to the theatre.